 in ∼26 copies for each main chromosome, pHV1 is found at ∼1.4 copies for each main chromosome, while the two large plasmids – pHV4 and pHV3 – exist in a 1:1 ratio to the main chromosome.

 As previous studies of chromatin openness in bacteria have reported the existence of very large domains of lower and higher accessibility33, we wondered whether the same is observed in archaea with nucleosomal chromatin.
 We do not observe such domains in our datasets (Figure 1I).
-While this manuscript was in preparation, an ATAC-seq dataset was published for the crenarchaeote Sulfolobus islandicus 34, which lacks histones, instead packaging its genome mainly through Alba/Sac10b proteins35,36.
-In that species, large domains similar to those in bacteria were reported, suggesting that they might be a feature associated with the lack of nucleosomal chromatin in prokaryotes, while nucleosomal archaea such as H. volcanii exhibit eukaryote-like organization.
+Recently, an ATAC-seq dataset was reported from the crenarchaeote Sulfolobus islandicus 34, which lacks histones, and instead packages its genome mainly through Alba/Sac10b proteins35,36.
+In that species, large domains similar to those in bacteria were reported, suggesting that such large-scale domains might be a feature associated with the lack of nucleosomal chromatin in prokaryotes, while nucleosomal archaea, such as H. volcanii, exhibit eukaryote-like organization.
 We also reexamined the Sulfolobus islandicus dataset and found that it displays a much more modest TSS enrichment than that seen in H. volcanii, which is also more narrowly concentrated around the TSS position (Supplementary Figure 1).

 Absolute DNA occupancy/protection levels in H. volcanii

 While ATAC-seq is immensely helpful for identifying the location of accessible regions in the genomes and measuring their relative accessibility, it is a bulk method that does not provide information about the absolute levels of protection/accessibility in the genome.
-These can be estimated using restriction digestion-based or enzymatic labeling singlemolecule methods.
-In order to quantify absolute occupancy/protection levels in the H. volcanii genome, we applied NOMe-seq37 and dSMF25 to Haloferax chromatin.
+Instead, absolute accessibility must be measured using either restriction digestion-based or enzymatic labeling single-molecule methods.
+To quantify absolute occupancy/protection levels in the H. volcanii genome, we applied NOMe-seq37 and dSMF25 to Haloferax chromatin.
 These methods rely on the preferential methylation of accessible cytosine nucleotides (5mC) by a recombinant methyltransferase that modifies specifically in GpC contexts (NOMe-seq) or a combination of methyltransferases that label both GpC and CpG (dSMF).

-A potential confounding factor when using these methods is the presence of endogenous methylation in either context.
-Fortunately, in the case of H. volcanii endogenous DNA modifications have been previously studied using PacBio single molecule sequencing, and no CpG and GpC modifications were found, only two restriction modification system-associated modifications in different contexts, specifically, 4-methylcytosine in a C(m4)TAG context and N6-methyladenine in a GCA(m6)BN6VTGC context38.
+However, these methods are potentially confounded by the presence of endogenous methylation in either context.
+Fortunately, in the case of H. volcanii endogenous DNA modifications have been previously studied using PacBio single molecule sequencing, and no CpG and GpC modifications were found, but instead only two restriction modification system-associated modifications in different contexts, specifically, 4-methylcytosine in a C(m4)TAG context and N6-methyladenine in a GCA(m6)BN6VTGC context38.

 Figures 2A-C show the metaprofiles of average methylation around H. volcanii TSSs for NOMe-seq and dSMF datasets generated from exponentially growing and stationary cultures (post log-phase in the growth curve).
 We observe baseline absolute protection levels around 84-85% in the exponentially growing cells and ∼89% in stationary cells.
 For comparison, analogous studies in eukaryotes, such as the budding yeast S. cerevisiae 30,39,40, have shown absolute protection levels around 90% (± 5%).
 Thus, archaeal nucleosomal chromatin exhibits broadly similar, though perhaps somewhat lower levels of protection than what is observed in core eukaryotes.

-The detailed base-pair resolution of the single-molecule methods also enabled us to observe a feature not readily apparent in ATAC-seq and MNase-seq datasets – a protection footprint immediately upstream of the TSS.
+The base-pair resolved nature of these single-molecule methods enabled the observation of a feature not readily apparent in ATAC-seq and MNase-seq datasets – a protection footprint immediately upstream of the TSS.
 We also observe this feature as a protection footprint in a few percent of single molecules at individual promoters (Figure 2D).
-At present we are not able to confidently identify its functional association – its width is likely too small for it to be a positioned -1 nucleosome, and it is quite possible it corresponds to one of the complexes involved in the archaeal transcriptional cycle, analogous to how similar protection footprints associated with the RNA polymerase and the preinitiation complex (PIC) in eukaryotes have been observed in dSMF datasets25.
+At present we are not able to confidently identify its functional association – its width is likely too small for it to be a positioned -1 nucleosome, and we hypothesize it may correspond to one of the complexes involved in the archaeal transcriptional cycle, analogous to how similar protection footprints associated with the RNA polymerase and the preinitiation complex (PIC) in eukaryotes have been observed in dSMF datasets25.